Victorian Government assistance for businesses in response to coronavirus (COVID-19).

 Sustaining Creative Workers initiative

 The initiative delivers quick-response funding to professional independent creative practitioners, sole traders, freelancers, collectives and micro-organisations/businesses whose work and livelihoods have been negatively impacted by coronavirus.
-Applications close 1 June 2020.
-Apply now
+Applications are now closed.

-For further information about the Victorian Government assistance for businesses in response to coronavirus (COVID-19) call the Business Victoria hotline on 13 22 15 or visit their website.
+For further information about the Victorian Government assistance for businesses in response to coronavirus (COVID-19) call the Business Victoria hotline on 13 22 15 or visit the website.

 Boosting cash flow for employers